-Fifteen GEAR Groups have covered topics developed by NACDD members and in alignment with the CDC’s Four Domains for chronic disease prevention and board strategic priorities since 2016.
+NACDD has hosted GEAR Groups covering topics developed by NACDD members and aligned with board strategic priorities since 2016.
 Topics covered and products developed each year are provided below.

 2020 Gear Groups

-GEAR Groups met weekly for four weeks exploring middle and upstream factors to chronic disease through state case presentations, didactic presentations, reflection, and action planning.
+GEAR Groups met weekly for four weeks exploring mid and upstream factors to chronic disease through state case presentations, didactic presentations, reflection, and action planning.

 The resources and references shared within each group are linked below.

 - Building Healthy, Active, and Inclusive Communities

 - Prevention through Early Care and Education Centers